 To paste equations into PowerPoint or Office, I use tex2im, a nifty shell script that converts equation in LaTeX to any graphics format.
 It can be installed via fink and uses imagemagick.
 Unfortunately PowerPoint bitmaps PDF and the result is not scalable.
 If you choose the size appropriately it looks fine.

 Keynote users need only PDF to paste equations and Feynman diagrams.
-Equation Service and LaTeXiT provide GUI.
+LaTeXiT provides GUI.
 Keynote uses PDF directly and the result is scalable.
 You can also create Feynman diagrams with LaTeXiT; see instructions by Taku Yamanaka.